FAQ

 • 41 Big Tidy community events

-The Big Tidy teams will be visiting priority streets in wards across Bristol.
 Specific locations within each ward are chosen for based on data including the local environmental quality survey, quality of life survey, fly-tips removed, litter tonnages, and reporting.
+We also work with Bristol City Council housing officers to identify gardens and areas that need a deep clean.

-Keep an eye on our social media channels to find out where the Big Tidy crew are currently working.
-If the Big Tidy is coming to your street, you may receive a letter from one of our friendly community engagement officers telling you the location-specific work we’ll be carrying out in your area.
+If the Big Tidy is coming to your street, you may receive a letter from our friendly community engagement officer telling you the location-specific work we’ll be carrying out in your area.

 We’re inviting everyone to join in with the Big Tidy by making a Big Tidy pledge to help bring the sparkle back to their street.
 Pledges can be as simple as picking up the next piece of litter you see and putting it in the bin (or even better, take it home with you to be recycled).